From solo drivers to small fleets, get advice on finding breakdown cover that matches your van type and working style.

 Using visible deterrents such as steering wheel locks can also discourage potential thieves.
 The sight of these devices alone can be enough to deter a thief from targeting your vehicle.

-Installing a GPS tracking system is a smart investment.
+Installing a GPS vehicle tracking system is a smart investment.
 In the unfortunate event that your van is stolen, GPS tracking can help in its quick recovery.

 Ensuring that you have comprehensive courier insurance coverage is a must.
 Your policy should cover the theft of both the van and any goods it carries.
 This can safeguard your business against significant losses you couldn’t cover out of pocket.